Title of Study

 Do I have to take part?

 Your participation is voluntary.
 I would like you to consent to participate in this study as I believe that you can make an important contribution to the research.
-I believe the research will also be of benefit to you, to help share stories and new perspectives on Iraq.
-If you do not wish to participate, you do not have to do anything in response to this request.
-Furthermore, you may skip any questions or tasks that make you uncomfortable and you may discontinue your participation at any time without penalty or loss of benefits.
-In addition, the researcher has the right to withdraw you from participation in the study at any time.
+If you do not wish to participate, you do not have to proceed any further.
+If you do consent to participate, you may skip any questions or tasks that make you uncomfortable and you may discontinue your participation at any time without penalty or loss of benefits.
+In addition, the researcher has the right to withdraw you or your contributions from participation in the study at any time.